claroline/Claroline/Resources/doc/sections/event-tracking.md

 When used this way, all user activity on such actions is calculated and displayed as Events in the Tracking reporting interface.

-Event Tracking system can collect four major event categories:
+Event Tracking system can collect five major event categories:

  * User events (user create, update, delete etc.)
  * Group events